 Why is our Z Group Energy supercritical system innovative or significant?

-The short answer is: $0.045 per kWh. (nearly half the cost of natural gas) and the only emission is clean water.
+The short answer is: $0.025 per kWh.
+This is energy industry competitive and ZGE’s only emission is clean water.

 The long answer is: CLOSED SUPERCRITICAL SYSTEM.